Retention editing has dominated video platforms like YouTube and TikTok for years — but there could be a change on the horizon.

 Why It Might Be Coming To An End

 Ok, "coming to an end" may be a bit dramatic.
-But we are saying a notable shift away from the style, including from some of the biggest creators in the world
+But we are seeing a notable shift away from the style, including from some of the biggest creators in the world.

 Instead, some creators are seeing increased views simply by slowing things down, taking their time with story, and honing in on the basics of video creation.
 Notably, this is happening mostly on YouTube.
 But as TikTok continues to expand its video length options (some users can now upload videos up to 60 minutes long), we may see a trend change there, too.